rrazcueta/moonveil/docs/players/encounters/02-actions.md

 ## Actions

-When you take an action, choose from one of the following or anything else you could reasonably attempt in a moment.
+When you take an Action, choose from one of the following or anything else you could reasonably attempt in a moment.

 ### 1. Attack